 A non-invasive test that evaluates blood flow in the major vein and arteries of the arms and legs, and in the extracranial cerebrovascular system.

-An electrocardiogram, or EKG, that is temporarily attached to patients for 24 hours.
+An electrocardiogram, or EKG, is temporarily attached to patients for 24 hours.
 The electrocardiogram continuously records the heart’s electrical activity as the patients go about their daily routines.